-The GGL Program has gotten some press: Chronicle of Higher Ed; Inside Higher Ed; Arts and Letters Online; and Notre Dame Magazine.
+The GGL Program has gotten some press: Chronicle of Higher Ed; New York Times; Inside Higher Ed; Arts and Letters Online; and Notre Dame Magazine.
 Since 2016 nearly 1200 students have taken the course, and we grow each year (offering over 700 seats in AY 19-20).
 And since 2015, majors and minors in Philosophy at Notre Dame have grown 60% — spurred both by GGL and other departmental efforts to design high-impact undergraduate courses.
 Our Fellows program consistently attracts high numbers of women and minority students.
 From 2016-2019 I served as Director of the University Philosophy Requirement, working closely with Director of Undergraduate Studies (Alex Jech) to develop new initiatives for our undergraduate curriculum.

 GGL continues to be a team effort.
 Justin Christy serves as our program director and fearless Fellow wrangler.
 Justin, Paul Blaschko, Brian Cutter, Laura Callahan and I all regularly offer sections of the course and form the core teaching team.
-And each semester we work with an excellent team of PhD students, postdocs, and undergraduate leaders to find even better ways to make eternal questions come to life for each new group of ND students.
+And each semester we work with an excellent group of PhD students, postdocs, and undergraduate leaders to find even better ways to make eternal questions come to life for each new group of ND students.

 The GGL team frequently leads outreach events to groups both within ND and the public at large, and we are always happy to share resources with other educators.
 Contact Meghan or Justin to learn more.